 And secondly, remember, this isn’t just helpful to your practice.
 Your patients will be glad you made the switch, too.
-Most Americans prefer texting to voice calls anyway!
 They can respond at their leisure and refer back to the information at a later time if they forget any appointment details.

 Lastly, because your appointment confirmations will be easier to access, you’ll likely experience a drop in no-shows that waste your practice’s time and money.

-How much paperwork does a new patient complete prior to his first visit with you?
-One sheet?
-Two sheets?
-Ten sheets?
-If you’re literally giving out homework to your newest patients, then why not let them do that work at home?
+How much paperwork does a new patient complete prior to his first visit with you If you’re literally giving out homework to your newest patients, then why not let them do that work at home?

 Put those forms online or email them out to new patients in advance.
 Even if only half your patients take the time to complete these ahead of time, you’ll still shave minutes off every one of those visits.
 Your time is valuable, and so is your patients’.

-With so many tech tips, maybe this one feels like it’s coming out of left field.
-But it’s still steeped in science: workplace burnout is real, and it’s bad for both your employees health and your practice’s profit margins.
+Workplace burnout is real, and it’s bad for both your employees’ health and your practice’s profit margins.